 - Notched J-point elevation in V4 with a “fish hook” morphology, characteristic of BER.

 The main differences between pericarditis and BER are summarised below.
-For more information visit the BER library page.
+For more information visit the Benign Early Repolarisation (BER) library page.

 Features suggesting BER